History of Watford Gap services

 As a throwback to the early days, the RestBite restaurant was selling cups of tea to all visitors for 6p, however people soon discovered that free refreshments were being provided too!

 The event was reported on 'BBC Breakfast', 'BBC News at Six', 'Look East', 'Inside Out' and many local BBC Radio Stations.
-The whole thing was done whilst keeping the services fully operational, so many ordinary customers were surprised to pull in and be guided to a parking space by marshals and meeting a foyer full of people in suits.
+The whole event was held whilst keeping the service area fully operational, so many ordinary customers were surprised to pull in and be guided to a parking space by marshals and meeting a foyer full of people in suits.

-On 28 January 2009 Roadchef paid £1000 at an auction for a book with autographs of various celebrities who visited the services in the '60s and '70s.
-They were collected by an ex-Blue Boar employee and scans from this were displayed at the services as part of the event.
+On 28 January 2009 Roadchef paid £1000 at an auction for a book with autographs of various celebrities who visited the service area in the '60s and '70s.
+They were collected by an ex-Blue Boar employee and scans from this were displayed at the service area as part of the event.

-On 16 and 17 October the BBC filmed various scenes all over the services which were used to create 'Watford Gap: The Musical', a nine-minute musical about "the one-stop round the clock roadside pioneer".
+On 16 and 17 October the BBC filmed various scenes all over the service area which were used to create 'Watford Gap: The Musical', a nine-minute musical about "the one-stop round the clock roadside pioneer".
 It was written by Benjamin Till who, amongst other things, had previously written 'A1: The Road Musical'.
 The musical can be seen online and was premièred during the celebrations at 7pm in the northbound Costa Coffee to an invited audience.
-It was simulcast on BBC Radio Northampton, who hosted their drivetime show from the services, talking to various visitors during the show.
+It was simulcast on BBC Radio Northampton, who hosted their drivetime show from the service area, talking to various visitors during the show.